Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Methods

-Handling variables is particularly challenging as both user-defined variables and built-in LAMMPS named parameters (such as thermodynamic properties, and other predefined strings \cite{thompson2022lammps}) must be correctly interpreted.
+Handling variables is particularly challenging as both user-defined variables and built-in LAMMPS named parameters (such as thermodynamic properties, other predefined strings, or region arithmetic functions such as `count' which can only be evaluated at runtime\cite{thompson2022lammps}) must be correctly interpreted.
 To enable reliable parsing, the normalizer evaluates variable expressions and replaces them with their corresponding numeric values, ensuring that arbitrary strings do not violate typing (integer or float) expectations for various arguments.
 Variable expressions that cannot be resolved will instead generate an error at the normalizer stage.
 This has the added benefit of ensuring identically valued scripts make up a unique tree with the parser, thereby enabling branch and leaf comparisons following the parsing stage.

 After normalization, the input scripts are processed by \textit{lammps-ast}, our custom parser for the LAMMPS input language built using the Lark Python package \cite{Lark2025}.
 The parser transforms the script and its LAMMPS commands, keywords, and argument lists into a typed abstract syntax tree (AST) representation.
 This process mirrors the compilation process for general-purpose languages, where the syntax tree serves as an intermediate representation for static analysis and semantic validation.
 By operating on a hierarchical tree representation rather than on linear text, the parser enables programmatic operations such as syntax inspection (for example, argument validation) and semantic consistency checking (for example, cross-referencing regions and variables).
 This approach allows malformed commands and incorrect arguments to be detected prior to MD simulation execution, so that syntactic inconsistencies can be identified and reported prior to simulation submission.
-A portion of an AST for these scripts can be seen in Figure \ref{fig:AST}.
-This details the workflow from documentation to tree.
-Importantly, the current version incorporates a subset of the LAMMPS commands, but as a \href{https://github.com/ethanholbrook/LAMMPS-AST}{Github repository}, it can evolve with user needs or documentation changes.
+The current version, available in the repository, incorporates a focused subset of LAMMPS commands spanning common simulation scenarios, including single- and multi-element equilibration, temperature ramps, energy minimization, mechanical deformation, and high-velocity impact setups.

 After parsing, all `run' statements in the scripts are adjusted to execute only 10 steps.
 This reduction limits the computational cost while still capturing most readily observable execution errors.
 For each script, the outcome of the LAMMPS run is recorded, and, in case of failure, the final line of the log file is captured as the error signal.
 We note that some simulations may complete the first 10 steps successfully even though they would fail at longer time scales and a simulation may run to completion and still be inaccurate.
 Running LAMMPS in this reduced mode tests script executability beyond basic syntax.
 This execution step also captures errors related to command ordering, which is not handled by the parser.
 One major source of failure during this execution step arises from inconsistencies during the setup of the interatomic potential used to describe interactions (\textit{pair\_style} parameters).
 Because these errors occur frequently and can obscure other issues, we introduced an additional step in which all pair\_style commands are replaced with \textit{``pair\_style zero"} (PSZ).
 This substitution separates errors related to syntax and variable handling from those tied to interatomic potential specification.
 After this modification, a second round of reduced-step execution is performed to continue assessing script executability and isolating sources of error.